bombasticSlacks/Aspirant/Game/Magic.md

 You can only maintain one instance of channelled magic at a time.
 You can still perform instantaneous magic while concentrating.

-For every hour you are concentrating on a magical effect you need to perform a [Ascendancy](Core/Spirit#Ascendancy) [Fixed Difficulty](Core/Skills#Fixed%20Difficulty)(0) skill test, if you fail, the magical effect ends.
+For every hour you are concentrating on a magical effect you need to [Ascendancy](Game/Core/Intuition.md#Ascendancy)scendancy) [Fixed Difficulty](Core/Skills#Fixed%20Difficulty)(0) skill test, if you fail, the magical effect ends.

 ### Examples